 The Basics

-For lack of a better description I work as a computer programmer.
-OK, my job title is something more like "Senior whatever Architect" which means programming is just one part of my job.
-My LinkedIn page is probably current right now.
+For lack of a better description I work as a software developer.
+OK, my job title is something more like "Senior something Architect" which means programming is now a small part of my job.
+My LinkedIn page is updated once a year if you're interested in more specifics.

 I often joke that I've been programming since I was eight when I first learned LOGO and BASIC.
 It's been a hobby of mine for as long as I can remember.
 It was my favorite pastime until it became a career.
-The only recreational programming I do now are projects that are mostly game related.
-These projects regularly violate all best practices, design patterns, and everything else I have to deal with 40-50 hours a week.
+The recreational programming I do now are projects that are sometimes game related and more often oddball things I'm curious about.
+These projects regularly violate all best practices, design patterns, and everything else I have to deal with 40+ hours a week.

 In terms of actually playing video games - the majority of my gaming time is spent on the latest Zelda, Falcom, or Final Fantasy game.
 When I run out of those I usually go to work on my '90s RPG backlog.